acss-io/atomizer/docs/tutorials/layout.md

 ## [Table](../reference.html#display)

-This styling has good browser support and is direction-friendly (boxes are displayed according to `ltr` / `rtl` contexts).
+This styling was a step in up from the float method, but avoids float issues.
+Table layouts are also direction-friendly (boxes are displayed according to `ltr` / `rtl` contexts).

 In this example, the `display` classes `D(tb)` and `D(tbc)` are used, along with `vertical-align` and `text-align` classes `Va(m)` and `Ta(c)`: